Why Golden Bay in New Zealand is so great?

+If you are searching for beautiful beaches with gold sand, turquoise water and ample outdoor activities then Golden Bay is the ideal place for you.
 New Zealand is famous for it’s maritime refreshing climate, relatively high rainfall and a couple of hours of sunshine on a lucky day.
-But I have good news, there is a place at the top of the South Island where you can absorb vitamin D most of the time: Golden Bay.
-If you are searching for beautiful beaches with gold sand, turquoise water and ample outdoor activities then this is the ideal place for you.
+But I have good news, there is a place at the top of the South Island where you can absorb vitamin D most of the time.
 This vast Eden will spoil every nature lover with it’s incredible scenic views, never-ending walkways and relaxed atmosphere.
+Nevertheless check the essential packing list for New Zealand before you plan your visit!

 The tranquil region is comprised of very small rural towns and farms where you can find a couple of old-fashioned as well as less old-fashioned restaurants and pubs.
 The majority of the population is made up by families with young children, the elderly generation and plenty of German backpackers having a carefree lifestyle.
 Golden Bay offers everything to escape reality, furthermore if you want to hideaway from civilization and maybe even start your own little business, go there.